 After a wait, your assigned sales associate comes out and asks what you’re looking for in terms of bag style, size, leather, hardware, and color then jots it down.
 So do your research ahead of time.
 The SA then disappears to see what they can “find” in the back room.
 They’ll say that deliveries of bags from the Hermes atelier / workshop are completely unpredictable, so they have no idea what bags they’ll receive or when.
 Some days there will be no bag deliveries, while on other days there might be a handful that’ll get offered to customers who made bag buying appointments.

-4. Rub your lucky duck but expect disappointment due to very limited inventory
+4. Cross your fingers but expect disappointment due to very limited inventory

 At this point, the SA will likely return with an expressionless face and say “sorry, nothing today.”
 If instead you get presented with a big orange box, the contents will probably not be in the exact size, color, or material you wanted, but be warned that adrenaline may cause your eyesight to blur and it’ll morph into your “holy grail bag.”
 Most likely, though, it’ll just be the SA with a blank face.
 Before heading out however, you can ask to see and try on any sample handbags they have for size reference since this isn’t something you can do on your own around the store.